 - 1. Roads: Roads are generally adequate.
-Repairs are made on a planned basis.
-An all-campus pavement condition study was completed in 2004, with follow-up annual inspection by CMU personnel.
+Repairs are made on a planned basis, with annual inspections by CMU personnel.
 Several campus roads, particularly West Campus Drive, serve significant city and county/state traffic. - 2.
-Parking lots: Central Michigan University has 90.3 acres of parking lots with 10,350 spaces.
-Parking lots were inspected and condition rated in 2020; all parking lots are included in a Capital Improvement Plan for crack filling, repair, and reconstruction. - 3.
+Parking lots: Central Michigan University has 102 acres of parking lots with 11,032 spaces.
+Parking lots were inspected, and condition rated in 2022; all parking lots are on a specific schedule for crack filling, repair, and reconstruction. - 3.
 Parking structures: None - 4.
 Sidewalks: Central Michigan University has 33.2 miles of sidewalks, and work occurs every year to replace and repair designated portions. - 5.
 Bridges: None - 6.
 IT Infrastructure: There are two infrastructure components: - a.
 CMU has a stand-alone, secured data center with backup generators and uninterruptable power systems. - b.
-The university network continues to be enhanced to support current technology demands.
+The university network continues to be enhanced to support current technological demands.
 The university traditional voice telephone system has been converted to Voice and Video over Internet Protocol (VOIP).
 Voice, video, cable TV, and data are systems that use the university network to operate.
 The university network has the capacity for worldwide interconnections.